For large projects-such as essays, term papers and especially group assignments, you will need to develop a project plan.

 Consider the due date

 When is the assignment due?
-Move that date forward at least one day to allow time for events outside your control, such as a printer not working, password problems, lost internet connections or your computer deciding to corrupt every file on your hard drive.
+Move that date ahead at least one day to allow time for events outside your control, such as a printer not working, password problems, lost internet connections or your computer deciding to corrupt every file on your hard drive.
 All of these things have happened to U of S students!
 Hint: always make a backup copy-or two!-especially for important papers.
 You can copy your file to your file storage space on Cabinet (access through PAWS), save on a USB stick, or e-mail the file to yourself.

 Think about the steps to complete the project